Is Knitting or Crochet Easier?

 What is Crochet?

 Crocheting is very different from knitting.
-You will only need one hook, which is very different from knitting needles.
+You only need yarn and crochet hooks to create a crochet pattern.
+A crochet hook is a very different tool than a knitting needle.
 The hook has a handle at its one end, with a hook at the opposite end.
 Unlike knitting, no stitches will be transferred from one needle to another.

-Where knitting uses two core stitches, crocheting uses four.
-These are called single, double, chain, and half-double crochet.
-Most items can be crocheted by using only one of these stitches or a combination of them.
+Where knitting uses two core stitches, crochet projects use four.
+These basic crochet stitches are the single, double, chain, and half double crochet.
+Most items can be crocheted by using only one of these basic stitches or a combination of them.

-Crochet stitches look similar to a chain of tiny knots, with the resulting fabric being less stretchy and looking bumpier than knitted fabric.
+Crochet stitches tend to look like a chain of tiny knots, with the resulting fabric being less stretchy and looking bumpier than knitted fabric.
+Crocheted fabric has a distinct look to it that makes it look vastly different from anything knitted, save for a few specific stitches.

-Generally, knitting and crocheting yarns are identical, as they are made from either artificial or natural fibers and can be purchased in many colors, thicknesses, and textures.
+The same yarn can be used for both knitting and crochet, as they are made from either artificial or natural fibers and can be purchased in many colors, thicknesses, and textures.

 Why Is Crochet Easier Than Knitting?